Fighting For Justice In The Workplace Since 1955

 What happens if my employer denies my leave?

 - File a complaint with the NJ Division on Civil Rights.
 You must bring about a complaint within 180 days of the denial or leave or adverse employment action.
-The Division launches an investigation and your case will either be settled or you will need to attend a hearing.
+The Division launches an investigation, and your case will either be settled or you will need to attend a hearing.

 In other situations, retaining a highly qualified New Jersey employment attorney is imperative.

 Life happens – your job shouldn’t stand in the way of caring for your family.
-The NJ lawyers at Aiello, Harris, Abate are family people.
+The New Jersey employment lawyers at Aiello, Harris, Abate, Law Group PC are family people.
 We understand the importance of putting your loved ones’ needs first.
-Call us today at (908) 561-5577 or contact us online for a free initial consultation if your rights have been violated.